 Thursday 23 and Friday 24 September daytime will be open for industry-only pass holders.
 But you can buy tickets for sessions from 4pm on Friday.

-Old Truman Brewery is a short distance from Shoreditch High Street (Overground), Old Street (Underground, Northern Line, Bank Branch) or Liverpool Street (Mainline Railway, Central, Hammersmith & City and Circle Lines).To prevent the spread of COVID-19, many events have been canceled.
+Old Truman Brewery is a short distance from Shoreditch High Street (Overground), Old Street (Underground, Northern Line, Bank Branch) or Liverpool Street (Mainline Railway, Central, Hammersmith & City and Circle Lines).Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.